Congrats! You’re having a baby!

 By keeping these items close at hand, you can move more comfortably around the household.

 You’ll feel like a parenthood pro when you can comfort the baby with one arm while enjoying a snack with the other hand.

 15. What do you need before baby comes?

 As we all know, babies require a lot of stuff.

 But what’s essential, and what’s a nice-to-have?

-These are must-haves that our Peanut moms recommend getting before baby’s arrival.
+These are must-haves that our Peanut mums recommend getting before baby’s arrival.

-- Crib or bassinet (with a new baby mattress, waterproof mattress covers, and fitted crib sheets)
+- Cot (with a new baby mattress, waterproof mattress covers, and fitted cot sheets)

 - Changing table or mat

 - Baby play mat